xyh20180101/RomajiConverter.WinUI/doc/README-en.md

 ## Update log

+### 1.2.1
+- Fixed an unexpected error when converting romaji
+- Fixed the issue that some songs could not get NetEase Cloud Music lyrics
+- This version re-implements the Lrc parser, if you still can't get NetEase Cloud Music lyrics, please feedback, and change to the old parser in the settings then try again

 ### 1.2.0
 - Fixed a problem where conversion of long vowel symbol to hiragana was incorrect (`ー` became `゜`)